-The bi-level \ac{rl} framework is applicable to any in-sim policy optimization scheme, provided one can estimate the sensitivity of the in-sim policy with respect to the simulator parameters.
-Notable examples include bi-level \ac{rl} schemes for \ac{mpc}~\citep{reiter2025synthesis}, and \ac{cem}~\citep{amos_differentiable_2020, difftori}.
+The bi-level \ac{rl} approach is applicable to any in-sim policy optimization scheme, provided one can estimate the sensitivity of the in-sim policy with respect to simulation parameters.
+Notable examples include bi-level \ac{rl} schemes for \ac{mpc}~\citep{reiter2025synthesis, kordabad2023reinforcement}, and \ac{cem}~\citep{amos_differentiable_2020, difftori}.
 Consequently, the key contribution of the framework presented in this paper is the sensitivity analysis of the \ac{spg}-based \ac{rl} used to train the in-sim policy.
-This extends the previous work of \cite{nikishin2022control} that assumed that the policy is derived from a Q-function via a softmax allowing to derive a model gradient by implicit differentiation of the Bellman equations.
-The bi-level \ac{rl} framework is directly applicable to dyna-style \ac{mbrl} settings, where dynamics model and reward functions typically learned for prediction accuracy can be adapted by an outer-level \ac{rl} loop to improve the real-world performance \eqref{eq:bi_level_rl}.
+This extends the previous work of \citep{nikishin2022control} that assumed that the policy is derived from a Q-function via a softmax, allowing the derivation of a model gradient by implicit differentiation of the Bellman equations.
+The bi-level \ac{rl} approach is directly applicable to Dyna-style \ac{mbrl} settings, where the dynamics model and reward functions, which are typically learned for prediction accuracy, can be adapted by an outer-level \ac{rl} loop to improve the real-world performance.

-The sensitivity analysis in Theorem~\ref{Th:bi_level_spg} could be incorporated into standard \ac{rl} algorithms such as \ac{ppo}~\citep{schulman2017proximal} and \ac{sac}~\citep{haarnoja2018soft} with the addition of differentiating extra terms in their policy gradient equations without additional complexity.
-Given the challenges inherent in real-world online learning, offline \ac{rl} is a suitable and promising framework for the outer‐level \ac{rl} algorithms.
-Such algorithmic development is a natural and promising avenue for future work.
+As demonstrated with \ac{ppo}, the sensitivity analysis in Theorem~\ref{Th:bi_level_spg} could be incorporated into most standard \ac{rl} algorithms, such as \ac{sac}~\citep{haarnoja2018soft}, by differentiating a few extra terms in their policy gradient equations without significant additional complexity.
+One could also deploy separate \ac{rl} algorithms in the inner and outer levels.
+Additionally, both approaches for estimating the critic sensitivities, in Lemma~\ref{lem:policy_eval_sensitivity} and Lemma~\ref{lem:policy_eval_sensitivity_QV_version}, are equally applicable, as we show their equivalence in Appendix~\ref{appendix:sensitivities-equivalency}.
+However, we favor the unrolled formulation in Lemma~\ref{lem:policy_eval_sensitivity} due to its lower computational complexity and its better suitability for parallelization, making it the more practical choice in our setting.